 This Standard applies to annual reporting periods beginning on or after 1 July 2014.
-Earlier application is permitted, provided that AASB 2012-XX Amendments to AASB 1049 - Relocation of Budgetary Reporting Requirements is also applied to the same period.
+Earlier application is permitted, provided that AASB 2013-1 is also applied to the same period.

 Main Requirements

 This Standard specifies the nature of budgetary disclosures and the circumstances in which they are to be included in: